awslabs/aws-sdk-python/dev-guide/index.md

-# Amazon Bedrock Runtime client Developer Guide
+# Experimental Amazon Bedrock Runtime client for Python Developer Guide

 -----
 *****Copyright &copy; Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****